Powerful storm system wallops Texas; tornado watch issued

 Thirty miles (50 kilometers) northeast of Jacksboro, near Bowie, the damage was widespread.
 Four people suffered minor injuries, said Emergency Manager Kelly McNabb.

-Associated Press journalists Julie Walker in New York and Ken Miller in Oklahoma City contributed to this report.
+Bleed reported from Little Rock, Arkansas.
+Associated Press journalists Julie Walker in New York; Ken Miller in Oklahoma City; Terry Wallace in Dallas; and Janet McConnaughy in New Orleans contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.